Mothilal-hire10x/10XMind-Play/STORAGE.md

 ✅ **Automatic backups** - Admin can export full data backups

 ## Common Issues and Solutions

+### Issue: "Unknown Student" showing in admin dashboard

+**Root Cause**: In previous versions, game results only stored user IDs without email backup.
+If the student lookup failed, it would show "Unknown Student".

+**Solution (Fixed in Latest Version)**:
+- All new game results now include the student's email address as a backup field (`userEmail`)
+- Admin dashboard now uses this backup email if the user account lookup fails
+- This ensures student names always display correctly, even if there are temporary state loading issues

+**For existing data**: Old game results without the email backup may still show "Unknown Student" if the corresponding user account cannot be found.

 ### Issue: Student data disappearing